-GR 115 GR 125 German Language I German Language II 5 credits 5 credits GR 135 German Language III 5 credits 5 credits GR 215 German Language IV 5 credits GR 225 German Language V and the second se GR 235 German Language VI 5 credits An intuitive approach to understanding, spea ing, and writing in German.
-These courses of systematic, programmed study of the Gern age.
-All German Language courses are tau man.
-GR 315 German Culture and Civilization An introduction to the culture and civilizati man speaking countries with emphasis pla importance of geographical, political, and factors in their development.
-GR 325 Introduction to German Literature 5 credits GH 325 A general introduction to the major themes literature presented from an historical poi Reading and analysis of various representa genres. of German nt of view.
-GR 416 German Literature and Culture.
-Beginnings to the 18th Century A study of the German tradition from the earings up to the 18th century.
-5 credits arliest writ- GR 426 German Literature and Culture, 18th Centur An analysis of the major works of Germa integrated with the historical trends and ph n literature currents of 18th century Germany.
-GR 431 German Literature and Culture, 19th Centur An integrative study of the historical, philoso literary diversity of the German-speaking manifests itself in the major literary works century. world as it GR 436 German Literature and Culture, 20th Centur A survey of 20th century German literature which reflects the social, political, and trends of modern Germany. and culture
+GR 115 German Language I 5 credits

+GR 125 German Language II 5 credits

+GR 135 German Language III 5 credits

+GR 215 German Language IV 5 credits

+GR 225 German Language V 5 credits

+GR 235 German Language VI 5 credits

+An intuitive approach to understanding, speaking, reading, and writing in German.
+These courses constitute a systematic, programmed study of the German language.
+All German Language courses are taught in German.

+- GR 315 German Culture and Civilization 5 credits An introduction to the culture and civilization of German speaking countries with emphasis placed on the importance of geographical, political, and historical factors in their development. - GR 325 Introduction to German Literature 5 credits A general introduction to the major themes of German literature presented from an historical point of view.
+Reading and analysis of various representative literary genres. - GR 416 German Literature and Culture, Beginnings to the 18th Century 5 credits A study of the German tradition from the earliest writings up to the 18th century. - GR 426 German Literature and Culture, 18th Century 5 credits An analysis of the major works of German literature integrated with the historical trends and philosophical currents of 18th century Germany. - GR 431 German Literature and Culture, 19th Century 5 credits An integrative study of the historical, philosophical, and literary diversity of the German-speaking world as it manifests itself in the major literary works of the 19th century. - GR 436 German Literature and Culture, 20th Century 5 credits A survey of 20th century German literature and culture which reflects the social, political, and intellectual trends of modern Germany.

-GR 440 German Classicism and Romanticism 5 credits A study of the origins, characteristics, and major literary expressions of these two important German literary movements.
+GR 440 German Classicism and Romanticism 5 credits A study of the origins, characteristics, and ary expressions of these two important Ge movements.

+GR 446 Literary Trends of Modern Austria,

+West and East Germany 5 credits

+A study of the current trends in modern literature in

+German-speaking countries.

-- GR 446 Literary Trends of Modern Austria, West and East Germany 5 credits A study of the current trends in modern literature in German-speaking countries. - GR 450 Methodology of Teaching German 5 credits An overview of the various methods and approaches currently being used to teach German. - GR 452 Language Development/Modern German 5 credits An in-depth study of modern German with emphasis on advanced vocabulary and grammar concepts.
+GR 450 Methodology of Teaching German 5 credits An overview of the various methods and approaches currently being used to teach German.

+GR.
+452 Language Development/Modern German 5 credits An in-depth study of modern German with emphasis on advanced vocabulary and grammar concepts.
 Analysis of contemporary works which reflect the changes taking place in modern Germany.